AdeelTariq/pak-game-dev-stories/2024/october.md

 This new subreddit was created for Pakistani game devs and creatives (by me) as a place where people in the industry can share what they are up to and new comers can find guidance and aspiration.

 #### **Steam Next Fest**
 Steam hosted the year's third and last Next Fest which is an event featuring lots of free demos and new games.
-Two Pakistani games _Liminalcore_ and _The Void Project_ participated this time and their demos are still up so give them a try.
+Two Pakistani games _Liminalcore_, _The Void Project_ and [_PedalVerse_](https://store.steampowered.com/app/3164680/pedalverse/) participated this time and their demos are still up so give them a try.

 ---